 - Marriott has some truly phenomenal resorts that I want to stay at, ranging from the Bodrum EDITION, to the St. Regis Maldives, to Mystique Santorini, to Al Maha Dubai, just to name a few

-- As someone who loves the Mediterranean, Marriott has an incredible footprint there, and redeeming points in high season is an exceptional deal
+- As someone who loves the Mediterranean, Marriott has an incredible footprint there, and redeeming points in high season is an incredible deal

 - Even beyond Marriott’s exceptional properties, there are lots of situations where staying at a Marriott is the best option, ranging from airport hotels, to hotels near national parks, to city hotels